aagnone3/audio_analysis/README.md

 Clone and run!
 This project has not matured enough to have a formal installation process.

+This package uses the [Essentia](https://github.com/MTG/essentia) C++ audio feature extraction library under the hood, which necessitates Python 2 as the driver.

 # Visualization Snapshot

 ![Visualization Screenshot]